ibm-cloud-docs/key-protect/grant-access-keys.md

 4. Click **Assign users additional access**.
 5. Click the **IAM services** button.
 6. From the list of services, select **{{site.data.keyword.keymanagementserviceshort}}**.
-7. From the list of service instances, select a {{site.data.keyword.keymanagementserviceshort}} service instance that you want to grant access to.
+7. From the list of {{site.data.keyword.keymanagementserviceshort}} instances, select a {{site.data.keyword.keymanagementserviceshort}}  instance that you want to grant access to.
 8. Choose a combination of [platform and service access roles](/docs/key-protect?topic=key-protect-manage-access#roles) to assign access for the user.
 9. Click **Add**.
 10. Continue to add platform and service access roles as needed and when you are finished, click **Assign**.